MaxiLR/DevContestor-Challenge/README.md

 > The example illustrates the required response shape; live numbers depend on real-time AA availability.

 ## Additional Notes
-- The bot evasion strategy relies on Playwright maintaining real browser fingerprints and cookies.
-For higher resilience you can rotate user agents, add random delays, or proxy requests, though AA's current flows already accept this approach.
+- The bot evasion strategy now runs in two layers: `httpx` handles the fast path with real browser cookies, while Playwright executes the fallback call whenever AA blocks the synthetic fingerprint.
+You can adjust the refresh cadence or extend the captured headers inside `browser_manager` if AA tightens detection.
 - Extend the `AVAILABLE_CROSS_REFERENCES` list to support more cabins once AA exposes consistent identifiers for them across award and cash searches.